-Being allergic to peanuts does not necessarily mean you are allergic to all types of nuts, such as almonds, but you should not experiment with any form of nut or product containing nuts until you speak to your doctor.
+Being allergic to peanuts doesn't necessarily mean you are allergic to all types of nuts, such as almonds, but you should not experiment with any form of nut or product containing nuts until you speak to your doctor.

 Difference Between Almonds and Peanuts

 By contrast, almonds are a tree nut, as are walnuts, cashews, pecans and macadamia nuts.
-According to the Food Allergy Research & Education organization, an allergy to a legume like peanuts is not a certain indicator that you will also be allergic to a tree nut, such as almonds.
+According to Food Allergy Research & Education, an allergy to a legume like peanuts is not a certain indicator that you will also be allergic to a tree nut, such as almonds.

 What the Research Says

 The same researchers repeated the survey method to compare the occurrence of peanut, tree-nut and sesame allergies in 2008 to their occurrence in surveys conducted in 1997 and 2002.
-Their findings, published in the June 2010 issue of the "The Journal of Allergy and Clinical Immunology," indicate that greater than 1 percent of the U.S. population, including an increased number of children, report peanut, tree-nut or both allergies.
+Their findings, published in the June 2010 issue of the the Journal of Allergy and Clinical Immunology, indicate that greater than 1 percent of the U.S. population, including an increased number of children, report peanut, tree-nut or both allergies.

 The only way to be certain you are not allergic to almonds if you have a peanut allergy is to be tested by a board-certified allergist.
 Even if you test negative for an almond allergy, your doctor may still advise you to avoid eating any type of product containing tree nuts.

 Other Foods to Avoid

 Artificial nuts, nougat, ground nut meal, mole or enchilada sauce, chili, egg rolls, some marinades and glazes, processed vegetarian meat substitutes, salad dressing, egg rolls, flavored coffee, cold cuts like mortadella, and traditional African, Asian or Hispanic dishes may all contain either peanuts, tree nuts such as almonds or both.

-- Princeton University: Princeton Researcher Digs Into the Contested Peanut-Allergy Epidemic
+- Princeton University: "Princeton Researcher Digs Into the Contested Peanut-Allergy Epidemic"

-- Food Allergy Research & Education: About Food Allergies -- Peanut Allergy
+- Food Allergy Research & Education: "Peanut Allergy"

-- Food Allergy Research & Education; About Food Allergies -- Tree Nut Allergies
+- Food Allergy Research & Education: "Tree Nut Allergies"

-- The Journal of Allergy and Clinical Immunology: Prevalence of Peanut and Tree Nut Allergy in the United States Determined by Means of a Random Digit Dial Telephone Survey: A 5-Year Follow-up Study
+- Journal of Allergy and Clinical Immunology: "Prevalence of Peanut and Tree Nut Allergy in the United States Determined by Means of a Random Digit Dial Telephone Survey: A 5-Year Follow-up Study"

-- The Journal of Allergy and Clinical Immunology: U.S. Prevalence of Self-Reported Peanut, Tree Nut and Sesame Allergy: 11-Year Follow-up
+- Journal of Allergy and Clinical Immunology: "U.S. Prevalence of Self-Reported Peanut, Tree Nut and Sesame Allergy: 11-Year Follow-up"